 You use it to check in on international family members, but social media can be beneficial for your business too.
-Social media is a great way to share your content to a wider audience.
+Social media is a great way to share your content with a wider audience.
 You can also encourage people to visit your website or get in touch with you by sharing links to your website.
 Organising an open house or auction?
 Why not create a Facebook event to share with the local community?
-Social media is effective when you use a lot of high quality images and videos, so don’t be too wordy!
+Social media is effective when you use a lot of high-quality images and videos, so don’t be too wordy!

 What does my website need?

 Your website acts as a business card for your potential clients so they’ll look there before they get in touch with you.
 Think about what they really need to know.
 This goes beyond just your contact information too.
 Think about FAQs that you’d like to answer before a potential client gets in touch with you.
 Having these on your website will allow you to present yourself as a trustworthy and knowledgeable agent.